 Anyone that was at our Live to Be 139 Class on Tuesday night will recognize these words.
 Many people attending asked me to send them out in my next newsletter for the Clinic.

 We have many exciting things on the horizon both personally and professionally for Dr. Harper and for Harper Chiropractic.
 We are excited to have just launched our new Harper Chiropractic website.
 It has been redesigned and made to be mor user friendly.
 You can check it out at www.harper-chiropractic.com take a look and let us know what you think!

-Along with the addition of Dr. Nico to our chiropractic staff, we have Dr. Josh Morris who manages our Hormone (BHRT) Program, He manages our Thyroid patients and is in charge of our LDA (Low Dose Antigen) Allergy Therapy program.
+Dr. Josh Morris manages our Hormone (BHRT) Program, He manages our Thyroid patients and is in charge of our LDA (Low Dose Antigen) Allergy Therapy program.
 For anyone who suffers from any type of allergies I will have more information on this program in the next few weeks!

 Anyway, on to the action steps Dr. Harper talked about.
 This is meant to be a guideline to assist you in creating a Road Map to attain a healthy lifestyle.

 - Read positive books.
 (Barking up the Wrong Tree by Eric Barker)

 - Write down everything you eat for one week.

 - Collect all blood work you’ve had done in the past 6 months.

 - Find a dollar amount you want to invest in your health on a monthly or yearly basis.

 - Write a list of goals for your health.
 Short and long term.